jpegleg/snake_bounce/README.md

 Edit the sendit function to replace YOURSERVERGOESHERE with your webserver or backend server.

-# Note that if you just send to a default NGINX or Apache2 server configuration,
-# the data will be stored to disk and readable by the administrator of the server
-# because base64 is not encryption, just there for transport in this case.
+Note that if you just send to a default NGINX or Apache2 server configuration, the data will be stored to disk and readable by the administrator or anyone who has access to that disk of the server because base64 is not encryption, just there for transport in this case.

 # See https://github.com/jpegleg/badger-chainz for example server data configuration
 Store the web logs to disk and then pipe data from memory into a